 NATS is striving to increase collaboration between MPO members on transportation projects.
-In addition, SWMPC also serves as the staff for the Benton Harbor-St. Joseph area MPO and are planners for the rural areas of Berrien, Cass, and Van Buren counties.
+In addition, SWMPC also serves as the MPO for the Benton Harbor-St. Joseph area its staff also address transportation planning for the rural areas of Berrien, Cass, and Van Buren counties.
 SWMPC works with NATS members to integrate planning throughout this entire region.
 NATS, as part of the South Bend urbanized area collaborates with the neighboring MPO, the Michiana Council of Governments (MACOG).
 A joint travel demand model between the two planning agencies across the state line is a major step forward for this and future long range planning.
-In addition to regional collaboration, SWMPC works closely with Michigan Department of transportation (MDOT), the Federal Highway Administration (FHWA), and the Federal Transit Administration (FTA), to ensure all planning is conducted in accordance with state and federal guidelines.
+In addition to regional collaboration, SWMPC works closely with Michigan Department of Transportation (MDOT), the Federal Highway Administration (FHWA), and the Federal Transit Administration (FTA), to ensure all planning is conducted in accordance with state and federal guidelines.